 Due to overwhelming demand, we are excited to introduce Field Trips at the farm!
-We're prepared to host students of any grade and provide fun, age-appropriate, educational activities.
-Please check out the "Visit" link at the top of the page for more information and call Megan to book your trip!
-(469) 795-8585 or firstname.lastname@example.org.
+We're prepared to host students of any grade and provide fun, age-appropriate, TEKS-aligned educational activities.
+We've also curated programs specifically for Girl Scouts!
+Please check out the links at the top of the page for more information and call Megan to book your trip!
+(469) 795-8585 or email@example.com.

 As many of you know, we've been eager to jump into the Party Business for quite some time.
 Pulling up to the farm elicits the same response from nearly every visitor: this place is so beautiful, you should host events here!
 Well... sure!